 Who are PhDs in psychology intended for?

 PhDs in psychology are intended for students who want to work in research, academia, or administration.
 The degree’s emphasis on research and analysis is a good fit if you’re interested in a career as a university professor, researcher, consultant, or program director.
 A psychology PhD is also appropriate for private practitioners who have an interest in teaching or research since the degree meets qualifications for most state licenses and specialty certifications.

 A PhD in general psychology can qualify you for many types of careers.
 This degree can lead you to positions in government agencies, corporations, universities, healthcare organizations, and private practice.
 While this list is by no means comprehensive, the following roles are just some of the careers you may find with a PhD.

 While a PhD emphasizes research, the degree still allows you to earn the education you need to get a psychology license and work in private practice.
 A clinical psychologist works with clients to help them manage challenges posed by physical, mental, or behavioral issues.
 Many PhD clinical psychologists maintain a private practice, while also pursuing research and/or teaching endeavors.

-According to the U.S. Bureau of Labor and Statistics (BLS), clinical psychologists earn an average annual salary of $81,330.
+According to the 2021 U.S. Bureau of Labor and Statistics (BLS), clinical psychologists earn a median annual salary of $82,510.

 To practice independently as any kind of psychologist, you’ll have to earn a psychology license in your state.
 This usually requires having between 1,000 and 2,000 hours of postdoctoral supervised work experience and passing the Examination for Professional Practice in Psychology (EPPP), as well as any other exams required by your state.
 After receiving your license and meeting specific criteria, you can apply for optional specialty certification in clinical psychology from the American Board of Professional Psychology (ABPP).
 Continuing education will also be required to maintain an active license.